-The consolidated entity's policy is to provide financial guarantees only to wholly-owned subsidiaries.
-Details of outstanding guarantees are provided in note 23.
+The Consolidated Entity's policy is to provide financial guarantees only to wholly-owned subsidiaries.
+Details of outstanding guarantees are provided in note 24.

-The consolidated entity provides guarantees for work performed on each project contracts.
+The Consolidated Entity provides guarantees for work performed on each project contracts.
 These guarantees are put in place at the commencement of the contract and remain in place until approximately 12 months after the completion of the contract.
-These guarantees are issued under the Company's guarantee facility (refer note 23).